fuzzy-duck/Bolt-Tension/README.md

 When all of the bolt heads have been tested, the system reveals the correct answers by extinguishing all of the lights, any bolts marked as damaged will turn to green & flash, if a bolt was identified incorrectly, the red light will flash along with a green light around the actual correct answer.

+## Interactions Sequence
+- User touches attractor screen

+- 1 of 8 bolts are randomised on the physical and front end layout : 3 bolts are faulty, 5 are normal (can this be randomised?)

+- The user uses the handheld device on said bolt and a video plays on the front end (possible 4 faulty videos 8 normal video)

+- The user decides if it is faulty or normal by pressing the front end buttons

+- This correct or incorrect score (x or tick) is registered but only revealed by pressing the check button

+- After pressing faulty or normal another bolt is randomised and the process continues

+- However, once a bolt has been activated the user can return to it and reactivate it using the handheld device and change their answer....if it's incorrect (by pressing faulty or normal)

+- Presumably once the user returns the handheld device to a bolt their answer is reset on the front-end?

+- Once all answers are correct a signal is sent via websockets to the reward screen which marks it as complete

+- Once all is complete a ten minute timer starts, giving the user enough time to complete the Moving parts exhibit and then resets (see below)

+- If there is no user interaction through the AV for 5 minutes the exhibit resets

 ## Hardware